Hmada96ariqat/Face-Recognition-openCV/README.md

-# Face Recognition with OpenCV and Python
+# Face Recognition with OpenCV

 ```python